 The University Nursery fees are deducted from your Gross Salary which means you save on income tax and national insurance contributions, making the most of your salary.

-The university has an on-site leisure and sports facility - Unique fitness & Lifestyle - offering discounted membership to all employees.
+The university has an on-site leisure and sports facility - Unique Fitness - offering discounted membership to all employees.

 On-site food and drink outlets

 There are a number of food and drink outlets both on city campus and at the Emm Lane campus ranging from restaurants to coffee bars.

 The Bradford University Staff Association (BUStA) organises social events and industrial visits to members.
 To read more online about BUStA, and how to become a member please visit the BUStA web page.